FK Dorćol: History

 Founded in 1952, the club won the Serbian League Belgrade in the 2001–02 season and took promotion to the Second League of FR Yugoslavia for the first time in history.
 They placed ninth in Group North and immediately suffered relegation back to the third tier.
-In 2017, the club merged with local rivals GSP Polet to form GSP Polet Dorćol.
+In 2017, the club merged with local rivals FK GSP Polet to form FK GSP Polet Dorćol.